g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/18-vpls-configuration.md

 3 DC 172.50.0.5  50:66:CC:00:2B:00  vlan500
 4 DC 172.50.0.4  50:9D:8C:00:25:00  vlan500
 ```
-Everything is ok!!!
+Everything is working flawlessly!

-All our goals is accomplished here, I will add a bonus here.
-Do you remember that I commented in the previous article about LDP FEC 128?
-VPLS Martini and L2CKT uses the same message, we can establish a pseudowire between two routers using VPLS at one side, and VPWS in the other side.
-I'll show you an example, we can define this as H-VPLS, like a hub-and spoke topology.
+All of our primary goals are accomplished, but I promised a bonus!
+Do you remember what I mentioned in the previous article about the LDP FEC 128 message?
+Because Martini VPLS and L2CKTs use the exact same signaling message, we can actually establish a pseudowire where one side terminates in a VPLS and the other side terminates in a VPWS!
+Let me show you an example.
+We can use this to build an H-VPLS (Hierarchical VPLS), effectively creating a hub-and-spoke topology.

-At R1 we'll have a VPLS configured, and on R5 and R6 we'll have L2CKT.
+On R1 (the Hub), we'll configure a VPLS instance.
+On R5 and R6 (the Spokes), we'll configure standard L2CKTs.
 R1:
 ```
 set interfaces ge-0/0/9 unit 610 encapsulation vlan-vpls